 Independence for East Timor now seems near, although concern rapidly develops over the growth of antiseparatist Timorese militias.
 The militias, who are backed by elements from the Indonesian military, begin to warn of violent consequences if independence is granted to East Timor.

 1999 - On 27 January Habibie announces that the East Timorese will be allowed to vote on self-determination.
-Shortly after two Indonesian special forces units, codenamed 'Tribuana' and 'Venus', arrive in East Timor to provide undercover assistance to the militias.
+Shortly after, two Indonesian special forces units, codenamed Tribuana and Venus, arrive in East Timor to provide undercover assistance to the militias.

-The referendum takes place in a tense atmosphere but without a major violent incident.
-98.6% of the 444,666 registered voters cast a ballot.
-However, when it is announced on 4 September that 78.5% of the voters have chosen in favour of independence, chaos breaks out as the antiseparatist militias go on a murderous rampage.
+A UN-supervised referendum to establish if the East Timorese want autonomy within the Indonesian Republic or full independence is held on 30 August.
+Close to 100% of the 444,666 registered voters participate.
+When it is announced on 4 September that 78.5% of the voters have chosen in favour of independence, chaos breaks out as the antiseparatist militias go on a murderous rampage.

 Meanwhile, Gusmao, who had been moved to house arrest on 10 February, is freed on 7 September.
 He is unable to travel to East Timor immediately as his life would be in jeopardy but finally returns in October.

-East Timor's first general elections are held on 30 August, the second anniversary of the territory's vote for independence.
+2001 - East Timor's first general elections are held on 30 August, the second anniversary of the territory's vote for independence.
 Gusmao does not stand at the elections but uses his authority to ensure that the vote is conducted in a free and fair manner without violence or intimidation.
 "I will prevent there being bloodshed at all costs, by all available means," he says.

 Fretilin wins the elections, but without the massive majority expected.
 The party takes 55 seats in the 88-seat Assembly, five seats short of the two-thirds majority it needs to form government in its own right.
 It becomes instead the dominant force in a coalition.